top of page

 Autism Testing

-At Seasons, we specialize in providing autism testing services for children.
-Our experienced counselors and psychologists are dedicated to offering support and guidance to parents who are concerned about their child's development.
+At Seasons, we specialize in providing autism testing services for adult and children age 6 and up.
+Our experienced psychologists are dedicated to offering support and guidance to parents who are concerned about their child's development.
 We understand the challenges families face, and we are here to help every step of the way.

 ADHD Testing

-We also offer ADHD testing to assist parents in understanding and addressing their child's behavior and attention concerns.
+We offer ADHD testing to children and adults to assist in understanding and addressing behavior and attention concerns.
 Our team utilizes the latest assessment tools and techniques to provide accurate and comprehensive evaluations.
 We are committed to empowering families with the information they need to make informed decisions.

 We offer IQ testing services, tailored to identify strengths and any potential barriers to learning.
 Our comprehensive assessments offer important insights that can inform educational strategies and foster personal development.
 We're here to help you unlock your full potential for success.